 4. Neat Hanging Toiletry Bag

 After taking my toiletries out of zip lock bags and back in each time we go to a new location, I knew I needed a better solution.
 I found this awesome Neat Hanging Toiletry Bag.
 It has kept me organized, but also helps me to limit the amount of toiletries I bring along.
 Even though I originally had a bigger bag for my makeup, I put my everyday stuff in this bag, and sent the rest of my stuff home or threw it out!
+This became one of my favorite travel essentials after a friend of mine used one on a trip we took!

 5. Clip on VicTsing Lens for cell phone